UNIHIKER/unihiker-docs/docs/K10/Examples/examples_arduinoide.md

 ## **Audio-Record and play**
 Press button A to record 3 seconds of audio and store it to the TF card; press button B to play the recorded audio.<br/>
+Note: TF card is need to run this example
 ````c++ title="Record and play*"
 #include "unihiker_k10.h"